 Confession: I used to be afraid to sleep.
 Going to sleep earlier meant the sooner I'd be waking up and going through the motions of dirty dishes, toys, and spilled juice all over again the following day.
 I used to subconsciously avoid it, by staying up to watch "just one more episode" or scrolling through my social media feeds hoping someone posted something interesting enough to keep me up, even if it was only for ten more minutes.
 I'd try anything to make it seem like I had more time until the next morning.

 But then I realized that tomorrow morning always comes at the same time, no matter how late I stayed up to fight it.
 And I had two choices: Do I get out of bed feeling good or slam the snooze button over and over until I have barely enough time to get kids off to school?
 Do I want to feel human after one cup of coffee or still struggling after two pots?

 You have got to get quality sleep.

-One way to do that is to send the kids' to their bedroom an hour earlier.
-They don't have to go to sleep, but make it a rule to for them to be in their pajamas and in bed before "lights out."
+One way to do that is to send the kids to their bedroom an hour earlier.
+They don't have to go to sleep but make it a rule for them to be in their pajamas and in bed before 'lights out'.
 Quiet activities like reading and drawing are fine, but screens and games are not allowed.
 This is good for kids and for parents, who can use that time to decompress.